Porn performer Stormy Daniels is expected to testify Tuesday at Donald Trump's hush money trial

 ”Correct,” Tarasoff replied.

-The testimony followed a stern warning from Judge Juan M. Merchan that additional violations of a gag order barring Trump from inflammatory out-of-court comments about witnesses, jurors and others closely connected to the case could result in jail time.
+The testimony followed a stern warning from Merchan that additional violations of a gag order barring Trump from inflammatory out-of-court comments about witnesses, jurors and others closely connected to the case could result in jail time.

 The $1,000 fine imposed Monday marks the second time since the trial began last month that Trump has been sanctioned for violating the gag order.
 He was fined $9,000 last week, $1,000 for each of nine violations.